Barbara Cooney: Life

 Cooney was born on 6 August 1917 in Room 1127 of the Hotel Bossert in Brooklyn, New York, to Russell Schenck Cooney (a stockbroker) and his wife Mae Evelyn Bossert (a painter).
 She had a twin brother and two younger brothers.
-Her family moved to Connecticut, where she attended Buckley Country Day School and later Boarding School.
+Her family moved to Long Island when she was two, where she attended Buckley Country Day School and later boarding school.
 She started drawing and painting early in life, and was encouraged by her mother but allowed to learn independently.

-Cooney graduated from Smith College with a history degree, but continued working at art, taking classes on etching and lithography at the Art Students League of New York.
+Cooney graduated from Smith College with a history degree in 1938, but continued working at art, taking classes on black and white drawing, etching, and lithography at the Art Students League of New York in 1940.
 She began to make connections in the publishing world.
 Her first professional illustration was for Ake and His World by the Swedish poet Bertil Malmberg, which was published in 1940, a year after she graduated.

 During World War II, Cooney served in the Women’s Army Corps.
-Soon after her service, she met and married Guy Murchie in 1944.
-They had two children, Gretel and Barnaby.
-She later divorced.
-In July 1949 she married Charles Talbot Porter; they had two children together: Phoebe and Charlie Porter.
+Soon after her service, she met and married journalist Guy Murchie in 1944.
+They had two children, Gretel and Barnaby, and divorced in 1947.
+In July 1949, she married Charles Talbot Porter; they had two children together: Phoebe and Charlie Porter.

 Cooney had continued her illustration work.
 In 1959, she won the Caldecott Medal for Chanticleer and the Fox, writing and illustrating her version of the fable, "Chanticleer and the Fox."
 This was developed by Chaucer in his "The Nun's Priest's Tale."
 Beginning in her 40s, Cooney frequently traveled, gaining inspiration for illustrations and her writing.
 At home, she lived in Damariscotta, Maine, in a house built for her by one of her sons.

 Among her many books, Cooney illustrated Ox-Cart Man (1980), written by American poet Donald Hall, for which she received her second Caldecott Medal.
 In 1975, she illustrated When the Sky is Like Lace.
 Written by Elinor Lander Horwitz, the book was selected as a New York Times Outstanding Book of the Year.
 With her book Miss Rumphius (1983), which she wrote and illustrated, she won the National Book Award in category Picture Books.
 That year William Steig and his Doctor De Soto also shared the award.

+In 1989, the Maine Library Association awarded her the inaugural Lupine Award, given to resident authors of outstanding children's books.
 In 1996, Maine Governor Angus King honored Cooney by proclaiming a day in her name as "Barbara Cooney Day".
-Her last book, Basket Moon (2000), was published six months before her death at home in Damariscotta on March 10, 2000.
+Her last book, Basket Moon (2000), was published six months before her death at a hospital in Portland on March 10, 2000.

 Portions of her original artwork are being displayed at Bowdoin College in Maine.